jclouds/jclouds-examples/rackspace/README.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

+## The Examples

+Start with the [rackspace package](https://github.com/jclouds/jclouds-examples/tree/master/rackspace/src/main/java/org/jclouds/examples/rackspace).
+There you will find general purpose examples of things that are useful across all services.

+  * [Logging](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/Logging.java) - How to enable and configure logging
+  * [Authentication](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/Authentication.java) - How you can use your credentials to authenticate with the Rackspace open cloud

+The [cloudfiles package](https://github.com/jclouds/jclouds-examples/tree/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudfiles) demonstrates how to accomplish common tasks for putting files in and getting files from the cloud.

+  * [CloudFilesPublish](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudfiles/CloudFilesPublish.java) - An end to end example of publishing a file on the internet with Cloud Files.
+  * Other examples of creating, updating, listing, and deleting containers/objects.

+The [cloudservers package](https://github.com/jclouds/jclouds-examples/tree/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers) demonstrates how to accomplish common tasks for working with servers in the cloud.

+  * [CloudServersPublish](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/src/main/java/org/jclouds/examples/rackspace/cloudservers/CloudServersPublish.java) - An end to end example of publishing a web page on the internet with Cloud Servers.
+  * Other examples of creating, manipulating, listing and deleting servers.

 ## Command Line
 To run these examples from the command line follow these instructions.